mila-iqia/mila-docs/docs/Information_monitoring.rst

     :alt: monitoring_ram.png

 * GPU
-    * Monitors the GPU usage using an `nvidia-smi plugin for netdata <https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/nvidia_smi/>`_.
+    * Monitors the GPU usage using an `nvidia-smi plugin for Netdata <https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/nvidia_smi/>`_.
     * You should make sure you use the GPUs to their fullest capacity.
     * Select the biggest batch size if possible to increase GPU memory usage and the GPU computational load.